JetBrains/kotlin-mobile-docs/topics/connect-to-platform-specific-apis.md

 In each platform-specific module (iOS and Android), provide the actual implementation for the function `randomUUID()` expected in the common module.
 Use the `actual` keyword to mark the actual implementation.

 The following examples show the implementation of this for Android and iOS.
+Platform-specific code uses the actual keyword and the expected name for the function.

 <tabs>
 <tab title="Android">